Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 Full Details on ClinicalTrials.gov ↗What the Registry Record Tells You About NCT07286123

-The ClinicalTrials.gov registry entry for NCT07286123 describes a study currently listed as recruiting.
-It is categorized as an unspecified phase, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
+The ClinicalTrials.gov registry entry for NCT07286123 describes a study currently listed as recruiting, categorized as an unspecified phase.
 The registered enrollment target is 20 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is University Hospitals Cleveland Medical Center, which has 190 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The listed sponsor is University Hospitals Cleveland Medical Center, which has 230 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions